Stargate LLC: Infrastructure development and partnerships

 On April 17, 2025, the Financial Times reported that OpenAI and Oracle weighed a future investment in the United Kingdom as they explored overseas locations to build out AI infrastructure.

 On May 16, 2025, Nvidia, Cisco, and OpenAI announced plans to help build the "UAE Stargate" artificial intelligence data center in United Arab Emirates.
 UAE Stargate is expected to open in 2026.
 On May 22, 2025, the UAE AI firm G42, Oracle, SoftBank Group and again OpenAI, Nvidia and Cisco announced a partnership to build Stargate UAE.

-On September 23, 2025, OpenAI announced 5 new data center sites under Stargate.
+On September 23, 2025, OpenAI announced 5 new data center sites under Stargate with sites being located in Shackelford County, Texas; Doña Ana County, New Mexico; Lordstown, Ohio; Milam County, Texas; and a midwestern United States site whose location is not yet publicly known.
 This brings Stargate to nearly 7 gigawatts of planned capacity and over $400 billion in investment over the next three years.
 They said that this puts them on a clear path to securing the full $500 billion, 10-gigawatt commitment they announced in January, by the end of 2025, ahead of schedule.

-On October 10, 2025, OpenAI and Sur Energy announced a deal to develop an AI data center in Argentina's Patagonia, named Stargate Argentina.
-This project, the first Stargate site in Latin America, represents an estimated investment of up to $25 billion and will have a capacity of up to 500 megawatts, making it the largest in Latin America, surpassing existing facilities in Brazil, Chile and Mexico.
-It is expected to accelerate AI development in the region while bringing economic opportunities to a traditionally cold and sparsely populated region.
+On October 10, 2025, OpenAI and Sur Energy signed a letter of intent to explore the development of an AI data center in Argentina's Patagonia, named Stargate Argentina.
+This project, the first Stargate site in Latin America, would represent an estimated investment of up to $25 billion and have a capacity of up to 500 megawatts, making it the largest in Latin America, surpassing existing facilities in Brazil, Chile and Mexico.
+If completed, it is expected to accelerate AI development in the region while bringing economic opportunities to a traditionally cold and sparsely populated region.
+As of May 2026, there had been no further progress on the project beyond the letter of intent, with Argentina's Economy Ministry stating that they had not received a formal application for their large venture incentive scheme.

 AMD will supply up to 6 gigawatts of its Instinct GPUs, and OpenAI may buy a 10% stake in AMD if milestones are met.
 Broadcom will also supply 10 gigawatts of custom hardware.